slaninas/redescription/README.md

 First time you run the exacutable the items descriptions are downloaded into `descriptions.json`.
 If you want to redownload, remove this file and run the executable again.

-You can get the executable [here](https://github.com/slaninas/redescription/releases) section but you still need to install the OpenCV library (dynamic linking).
+You can get the executable [here](https://github.com/slaninas/redescription/releases) but you still need to install the OpenCV library (dynamic linking).

 ### Windows